Virtu Financial LLC Invests $48,000 in Unisys Co. (NYSE:UIS)

-Virtu Financial LLC acquired a new stake in Unisys Co.
-(NYSE:UIS – Free Report) in the 1st quarter, according to the company in its most recent Form 13F filing with the SEC.
+Virtu Financial LLC acquired a new position in Unisys Co.
+(NYSE:UIS – Free Report) in the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor acquired 12,418 shares of the information technology services provider’s stock, valued at approximately $48,000.

-Several other large investors also recently made changes to their positions in the stock.
-SG Americas Securities LLC boosted its holdings in shares of Unisys by 116.0% in the 1st quarter.
-SG Americas Securities LLC now owns 70,884 shares of the information technology services provider’s stock valued at $275,000 after buying an additional 38,060 shares during the last quarter.
-Strs Ohio lifted its holdings in Unisys by 75.4% during the 1st quarter.
-Strs Ohio now owns 119,100 shares of the information technology services provider’s stock valued at $462,000 after purchasing an additional 51,200 shares during the last quarter.
-Kovack Advisors Inc. lifted its holdings in Unisys by 27.5% during the 1st quarter.
-Kovack Advisors Inc. now owns 799,414 shares of the information technology services provider’s stock valued at $3,102,000 after purchasing an additional 172,200 shares during the last quarter.
-Calton & Associates Inc. acquired a new stake in Unisys during the 1st quarter valued at $39,000.
-Finally, Assenagon Asset Management S.A. acquired a new stake in Unisys during the 1st quarter valued at $2,097,000.
-Institutional investors and hedge funds own 88.86% of the company’s stock.
+A number of other hedge funds have also recently made changes to their positions in the business.
+Advisor Group Holdings Inc. lifted its stake in shares of Unisys by 1,695.1% in the 4th quarter.
+Advisor Group Holdings Inc. now owns 5,457 shares of the information technology services provider’s stock valued at $27,000 after purchasing an additional 5,153 shares during the last quarter.
+Calton & Associates Inc. purchased a new stake in shares of Unisys in the first quarter worth approximately $39,000.
+IFP Advisors Inc raised its holdings in shares of Unisys by 328.4% in the fourth quarter.
+IFP Advisors Inc now owns 3,333 shares of the information technology services provider’s stock worth $41,000 after buying an additional 2,555 shares during the period.
+ProShare Advisors LLC purchased a new stake in shares of Unisys in the fourth quarter worth approximately $54,000.
+Finally, Pathstone Family Office LLC purchased a new stake in shares of Unisys in the fourth quarter worth approximately $56,000.
+Institutional investors own 88.86% of the company’s stock.

 Wall Street Analysts Forecast Growth

 Separately, StockNews.com started coverage on Unisys in a report on Thursday, May 18th.
-They set a “hold” rating for the company.
+They issued a “hold” rating on the stock.

 Unisys Corporation, together with its subsidiaries, operates as an information technology solutions company in the United States and internationally.
 It operates in Digital Workplace Solutions (DWS); Cloud, Applications and Infrastructure Solutions (CA&I); and Enterprise Computing Solutions (ECS) segments.